Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 Google Analytics shows you all the data around your referral traffic.
 Make sure that you already have a Google Analytics account set up.

-To access this data, click on the “Acquisition” from the left-hand menu in Google analytics, and then go to Social>Network Referrals.
+To access this data, click on “Acquisition” from the left-hand menu in Google Analytics, and then go to Social>Network Referrals.
 Here you will see the traffic your website is getting from all your social media networks.
 Find Facebook in it.

 For every business, it’s essential to evaluate whether their content on Facebook is pulling enough people back to their website or not.